Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/messaging-api-reference.md

 ## extensionVersion <a id="extensionversion"></a>

-Returns the version of the client-side Consent extension.
+Returns the version of the client-side Messaging extension.

 {% tabs %}
 {% tab title="Android" %}